manngo/tbar/README.md

 The URL will be opened in your default browser.

+##	Adding a Menu

+TBar also supports menus in toolbar. _However_, there isn’t (yet) an interface for creating your own menu.
+You’ll have to hand-code one in the `tbar.json` file.
+There is an example in the default file.

+Sorry.

-##	The `pulsar-tbar.json` File
+##	The `tbar.json` File

-The toolbar buttons and settings are saved in the `pulsar-tbar.json` file in your `.pulsar` directory.
-On the first launch, the `pulsar-tbar.json` file will contain an empty toolbar.
+The toolbar buttons and settings are saved in the `tbar.json` file in your `.pulsar` directory.
+On the first launch, the `tbar.json` file will contain an empty toolbar.

-In theory, you can edit the `pulsar-tbar.json` file your self, but be careful.
+In theory, you can edit the `tbar.json` file your self, but be careful.
 JSON files are very sensitive, and a small error will invalidate the file entirely.

-If the `pulsar-tbar.json` is missing or invalid, it will be replaced by a new default file.
+If the `tbar.json` is missing or invalid, it will be replaced by a new default file.

 ##	Future Plans